Neural Voice Puppetry: Audio-driven Facial Reenactment: Results

-In the supplemental video we also show a side-by-side comparison of our rendering network using dilated convolutions and our network with strided convolutions (and a kernel size of $4$ to reduce block artifacts in the upsampling).
-Both networks are trained with the same number of epochs ($50$).
-As can be seen, dilated convolutions lead to visually more pleasing results (smoother in spatial and temporal domain).
-Our results are covering different target persons which demonstrates the wide applicability of our method and that we are able to map the generalized audio-expression space to different person-specific talking styles and appearances.
+\textbf{Generalization / Transferability:} Our results are covering different target persons which demonstrates the wide applicability of our method, including the reproduction of different person-specific talking styles and appearances.
 As can be seen in the supplemental video, the expression estimation network that is trained on multiple target sequences ($302750$ frames) results in more coherent predictions than the network solely trained on a sequence of Obama ($3145$ frames).
 The usage of more target videos increases the training corpus size and the variety of input voices and, thus, leads to more robustness.
-Our training corpus is based on German news speakers.
-Nevertheless, most of our results are in English and show a good transferability.
-In the video we also show a comparison of the transfer from different source languages to different target videos that are originally also in different languages.
+In the video, we also show a comparison of the transfer from different source languages to different target videos that are originally also in different languages.
+In Tab.~\ref{tab:languages}, we show the corresponding quantitative measurements of the achieved lip sync using SyncNet~\cite{syncnet}.
+SyncNet is trained on the BBC news program (English), nevertheless, the authors state that it works also good for other languages.
+As a reference for the measurements of the different videos, we list the values for the original target videos.
+Higher confidence values are better, while a value below $1$ refers to uncorrelated audio video streams.
+The original video of Macron has the lowest measured confidence which propagates to the reenactment results.